 Do Squirrels Hibernate?
-Here's What They Do All Winter
+Here's What Actually Happens When They Prepare for Winter

 Do squirrels hibernate?

-The short answer is no, not really.
-Squirrels do not hibernate, per se, but their behavior indicates that they do prepare themselves for a long winter.
-Hibernation has several definitions within the animal kingdom but essentially, all it refers to is a slowing of the animal’s metabolism.
+Hibernation has several definitions within the animal kingdom, but essentially, all it refers to is slowing the animal’s metabolism, per the National Parks Service.
 It is often used in wintertime when food and water are scarce, and energy needs to be conserved until such resources are replenished.

 According to a 2008 study, cicadas have something called diapause, which is an extended period of extreme inactivity that can last many years as the insects mature to adulthood.